 What is wet dog food?

-Wet dog food are moist chunks (usually meat) that come in a plastic containers, cans or pouches.
+Wet dog foods are soft moist chunks (usually meat) that come in a plastic containers, cans or pouches.
 They’re super tasty, full of protein (most of their protein will come from the wet part) and easy for dogs to consume due to a lot less chewing.
-Usually, wet dog food is added on top of kibble for complete nutrition.
+Usually, wet dog food is added on top of kibble (dry dog food) for complete nutrition.
 Although wet dog food (even the best ones) is very nutritious does lack a lot of minerals and nutrients such as fibre – so it is advised to not just feed your dog just wet food.
 Plus, it’s expensive on its own!

 What to look for in great wet dog food?